-

 • Ensure regulatory compliance with technical specifications and composition standards.

-Affected matrices include:
+The matrices in question include:

-• Food supplements (oils, capsules, soft capsules);
+• Dietary supplements (oils, capsules, softgels);

 • Cosmetic products (creams, serums, enriched vegetable oils);

-• Enriched or functional food products;
+• Fortified or functional food products;

 • Plant extracts for nutritional or pharmaceutical use.